FernandoBasso/ReadTheDocs-Dev-How-To/docs/scheme/index.rst

 Installing GNU Make and GCC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Compiling Chicken Scheme requires GNU Make.
-I'll also use GNU instead
+According to the README, ompiling Chicken Scheme requires GNU
-of the default compiler bundled with XCode command line tools.
+Make.
+I'll also use GCC instead of the default compiler bundled with
+XCode command line tools.

 .. note::

    brew installs stuff in ``/usr/local/Cellar/`` and then makes
    aliases to ``/usr/local/opt/``.
+When customizing ``PATH`` we should
-We set ``PATH`` to point to the
+   point to ``/usr/local/opt/<program>``
-   latter.

 Installing GNU Make
 ...................

-Compiling Chicken requires GNU make:

 .. code:: bash